 Fear is not part of our inheritance.
 If you are wrapped in worry, anxiety, insecurities, having panic attacks, saddled with phobic fears, suffering from nightmares or other torment, then fear has a hold on you.

 Start meditating and declaring “anti-fear” scriptures (that is, faith-filled) over your life and situations.
-If necessary, seek pastoral or competent professional Christian Counseling to get to the root.
+If necessary, seek pastoral or competent professional Christian Counseling and deliverance ministry to get to the root.
 God’s not given you fear and doesn’t want it in your life.
 You can be free and walk in freedom!